 Users- Please provide a list of users

-Email (username) First name Last name User role
+Email (username) User role

 john.do@bank.com John Do Analyst

 Thredd sets up role-based access for your users.
 See User Roles.
 All users receive an activation email, to sign in and activate their account.